vasil-nesterov/toy-coin/README.md

 # Changelog

 ## Oct 2, 2024
-- [x] Node: Load or init ed25519 key on startup
+- [x] Load or init ed25519 key when Node starts
+- [x] Generate a coin when adding a new block

 ## Oct 1, 2024
 - [x] Run miner in background